 U4H recognizes that with nearly 900 churches in Nashville, congregants are the largest pool of untapped volunteers in the city.

 The U4H team at Harvard University’s L.I.F.E.
 Convening.
 Pictured: Pastor Aaron Bryant, Harvard Professor Dr. Irvin Scott, Church Coordinator Ruth Hillis, Partnership Manager Janelle Wommer, and Director Stan Weber.

 Not Pictured: Principal Dr. Watechia Lawless, Executive Officer Dr. Tony Majors, and Board Member Howard Gentry.

-While there are other programs around the country that connect churches to public schools, U4H is the only initiative that creates a city-wide network of inter-denominational, multiracial churches engaging with public schools.
+U4H strives to create a city-wide network of inter-denominational, multiracial churches engaging with public schools.
 This network encourages churches to connect with one another to share stories and ideas while also challenging each other to continually improve their partnership.
-In fact, the uniqueness of the program has garnered attention from Harvard University’s Leadership Institute for Faith and Education (L.I.F.E.), and U4H is now part of their design cohort.
+The uniqueness of the program has garnered attention from Harvard University’s Leadership Institute for Faith and Education (L.I.F.E.), and U4H is now part of their design cohort.

 To ensure partnerships are effective, U4H has created a partnership roadmap of best practices for our volunteer leaders that have proven to lead to successful partnerships.
 This roadmap aligns with the Community Schools model being implemented by MNPS to connect community partners to area schools.
 Additionally, professional development opportunities are provided for volunteer leaders through monthly newsletters and continuing education workshops, such as cultural humility training, volunteer recruitment and retention seminars, and poverty simulations.
 U4H staff walk beside each partnership and offer individualized coaching to ensure partnership success.